 Some states are notoriously more expensive to live and stay in than others.
 For example, a one-bedroom apartment in New Jersey may be about $1,400 a month, but in North Carolina it might be about $600.
 The apartments are pretty much the same size, but because it costs more to live in New Jersey, apartments there cost more.

 RV campsites are essentially the same way.
 More expensive states will often insist you pay more to lodge at their campgrounds.

 The best advice I can give here is to do your research.
-If you know a state has a high cost of living, you should reasonably expect to pay more for a campground, even without all the great amenities.
+If you know a state has a high cost of living, you should reasonably expect that average RV campground rates for that state are going to be high, even without all the great amenities.
 If that’s outside your budget, keep looking.

 Depending on the type of RV you’re driving and what kinds of extra features and hookups it has (such as electricity, running water, and more), you may pay extra.
 Again, see the examples above.
 Back-in site RVs are typically the cheapest option available, with other RV types costing more.